Left Ventricular Assist Device (LVAD), advanced technology for heart failure patients

 The battery-powered LVAD device is implanted during open heart surgery and replaces the pumping action of the heart.
 The latest LVAD is smaller, more durable and improves quality of life for patients in multiple ways.

-At least one family member must learn how to take care of the device and the patient, and must join the patient for weekly hospital visits after the surgery.
+At least one support person must learn how to take care of the device and the patient, and must join the patient for weekly hospital visits after the surgery.

 LVAD benefits include: